Tarik-Box/Team-Analyzer/README.md

 ---

+## 🧼 Code Quality

+Almost all PEP 8 and Flake8 warnings have been resolved, except for unavoidable line-length issues (mainly within banner strings).
+The code now follows a consistent style and is organized into logical, readable modules.

+---

+## 🚀 Future Improvements

+Currently, the project retrieves and analyzes match data mainly from the Spanish La Liga.

+Future versions could detect and list all available leagues from the API for user selection.

+With a richer API, the tool could evolve into a more advanced analytics platform with visual dashboards.

+Expansion to include additional metrics (e.g., player performance tracking).

+Improved handling for API rate limits and missing data scenarios.

+---

 ## Creating the Heroku app

 When you create the app, you will need to add two buildpacks from the _Settings_ tab.
 The ordering is as follows: